dikortis/LetsTalkETC/Episodes/Episode_10.md

-to make small changes to a system I don't think these systems are ready to be used in a context of a government so actually that's that's a super exciting prospect of where we can take appear in classic is to demonstrate that you can actually lead a cryptocurrency in a
+to make small changes to a system I don't think these systems are ready to be used in a context of a government so actually that's a super exciting prospect of where we can take appear in classic is to demonstrate that you can actually lead a cryptocurrency in a